-Brief description of the firm, any specialisms, the market and locality in which it operates and its main customer base.
+Brief description of the organisation, any specialisms, the market and locality in which it operates and its main customer base.

 Criterion 2 – Executive Summary

 Summary of the compelling story.
-Why the entry deserves recognition and a brief description of the person or project or team or company success.
+Why the entry deserves recognition and a brief description of the person or project or team or organisation success.